Platform

 Who is eligible?

-• Indigenous-led non-profit organizations and associations.
+• Indigenous-led non-profit organizations in British Columbia

-• Indigenous businesses engaged in food production or processing.
+• Indigenous businesses engaged in food production or processing

 Eligible expenses